benman31/pfxSystem/README.md

 # About the project

+**If you're here to take a look at some code I've written for recruitment purposes, start with `src/Assignment3.h` and `src/Assignment3.cc` and trace through the `include`s to find the rest of the relevent files.**<br/>

 A simple pfx system written in C++ and OpenGL using a mini-engine / 3D framework called **wolf** by UPEI instructor and former Technical Director at Other Ocean, Gordon Wood

 This project was created as part of a university graphics programming assignment, where the focus was on using an efficient data structure to render a large volume of particles in as few draw calls as possible.